18 MM PROGRAM

 The program is entirely funded by KCFF and its partners.
 No fees are required from students.
 Moreover, the program will provide students with the basic gear to film their projects (thank you Queen’s Film!)

 1) The call is open to applicants who are enrolled in high school or are 18-years old or younger at the time of application.
 Applicants do not need to be Kingston-based, but in-person attendance is necessary, so travel will be required for those not living in Kingston.
-Applications from other groups won’t be considered for this particular program.
+Applications from individuals who don’t meet this criteria won’t be considered for this particular program.

-2) The applicant must be willing to attend the in-person essential training classes over some weekends in May and June 2025.
+2) The applicant must be willing to attend 8 in-person essential training classes over the weekends of June and July 2026.

 4) No prior film experience or education is required, but might be valued.